Culture of Jember: Patrol

 A patrol music performance has all kinds of kentongan which collaborate to become one serving of a beautiful music instrument.
 Each performance usually brings some songs which are packed with the typical style of Patrol Music.
 The songs are usually folk songs, songs for playing traditional games, and even a modern one like dangdut or campursari.
 All songs which are performed are packaged in the style of Patrol music.

 In Jember, there are many patrol groups, but each of them has their own creativity.
 It can be from the instrument, music arrangement, costume and performance.
 From the instrumental aspect, there some groups that added another music instrument such as jidor, ketipung, plastic drum, angklung, etc. They added the instruments as creation in order to make the sound more various and different from the other groups.
 From a costume aspect, each patrol group has their own creativity.
 They usually wear their regional dress, traditional clothes, or a costume from their own design in order to make their group more unique and interesting.

-Before 2001, it can be said that Jember regency government paid less attention to the Patrol music.
+Before 2001, the Jember regency government paid less attention to Patrol music.
 There was not much effort put forth by government to develop this traditional music.
-Nither training programs nor competitions were held by the government to attract the Jember artists interested in order to developing the cultural.
+Neither training programs nor competitions were held by the government to attract the Jember artists interested in order to developing the cultural.
 Each specific event or Ramadan they played in their area.
 Realizing it through UKM artistic Jember University efforts to maintain and preserve the culture.
 On 7–9 November 2001, Art UKM Jember University first organized a music festival of patrol.
 Ultimately UKM artistic Jember University routinely held music festivals patrol.
 Starting from Jember University's main road, the Patrol group is started to play their music.
 After that they left one by one to wander the Jember streets and play music with the melodic patrol to awaken and accompany the residents until dawn.

-Jember Fashion Carnival
+Jember Fashion Carnaval

-Jember Fashion Carnival is an annual event.
+Jember Fashion Carnaval is an annual event.
 In the tenth carnival in 2011, over 600 participants walked along the world's longest catwalk.
 It ran for 3.6 km, along on Sudirman Street (Central Park) and Gajah Mada Street up to Jember Sport Hall.